In This Article

 This is essential for an active outdoor person who likes to take long hikes or trips.
 This can save your life and potentially your friend’s and family’s lives too.

 Second on the list to answer why are survival skills important is the fact that it can be very rewarding.

 Knowing primitive and societal survival skills may provide you with meditative exercises that might help with relaxation.

 In addition to that, building shelters, starting fires, and even training for self defense all has physical benefits as well, and may get you ripped.

 4. Confidence in Saving Your Life

 You will build self-esteem if you are able to build a fire, a shelter, and perhaps eat wild plants and animals.
-You will have confidence for whatever the future will throw at you.
+You will have confidence in whatever the future will throw at you.

-If you are able to identify root causes of your problems in a collapse, societal breakdown, or in a scenario where law and order does not apply and take care of your loved one’s, then you will have confidence.
+If you can identify the root causes of your problems in a collapse, societal breakdown, or in a scenario where law and order do not apply and take care of your loved ones, you will have confidence.

 You must be able to step out your doors with the ease of knowing that you can handle whatever nature or society throws at you.

 When we are referring to this, we are mainly thinking of survival in society.